evokurious/evokurious/README.md

-#Hello there!

-I have always been fascinated by how fast technology has evolved in the last few decades and the impact it has had on enterprises, economies and people's lives.
-The role tech has played in making the world a 'global village' is undeniable.
+# Hello There!

+Wondering what that GitHub handle means?

+`Evoke + Curious(ity) = evokurious`

-I am passionate about applying technology to solve real-world problems, to improve efficiency and to have a positive impact.
-I love keeping clutter at bay and keeping things simple.
-I think technology is a great enabler to achieve this.
-As a full stack .Net web developer, I am truly fortunate to have a career in the areas I am passionate about.
+Passionate about applying technology to solve real-world problems, to improve efficiency and to have a positive impact.

-When I am not working or advocating technology, I am usually watching documentaries or reading.
-I like watching/attending TED talks, exploring places on Google Maps, and reading or watching travel experiences, walking.
-Outside of technology, my interests include music, astronomy, travel and photography.

-I am always excited to meet new people, learn new things and take up challenging assignments, so feel free to say hello and let me know how I can help.

 Core Skills:
 Programming: